adamgrunke/project2/README.md

 Allow the user to "Clean up" the item from the database.
 Data needed for this page - location of user, location of item, tools needed, render to user profile page

+Problems with the navigator.geolocation.getCurrentLocation.
+File under weird:
+If anyone is using navigator.geolocation.getCurrentPosition and it doesn't work all of a sudden, it might not be something wrong with your code.
+I've had some issues with this breaking while I've been using Chrome.
+If it breaks and you can't figure out why, then try out a different browser.
+Instantly worked with Firefox ... and then it started working again in Chrome.